ENVIRONMENT - PHENOTYPE - DATA

-For objective, reproducible, and high-throughput assessment of plant phenotypic traits, we operate an automated, chamber integrated, non-destructive screening system linked to LemnaTec image analysis software.
-The phenotyping platform PHENOTron is designed for top-view RGB imaging of small plants like Arabidopsis thaliana and is fully integrated into one of our high-tech phytotrons.
+The phenotyping platform PHENOTron is designed for HT top-view RGB imaging of small plants like Arabidopsis thaliana and is fully integrated into one of our high-tech phytotrons:

-We offer a complete phenotyping service: from seeds to data analysis.
-The image below demonstrates the complete plant phenotyping pipeline we provide.
+We offer a complete HT phenotyping service: from seeds to data analysis, statistics and data visualization.

 Several phytotrons are capable of providing exceptional environmental conditions, allowing precise environmental simulation across different climate zones and various abiotic stress conditions.